MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

     ![Create Project page.](media/recap-photo3.PNG "Create Project page")

     > [!NOTE]
     > At this point, you can use the **Autocrop** feature if you want.
-This tutorial shows how to crop the 3D model later in the process.
+This tutorial shows how to crop the 3D object later in the process.

-5. After your 3D model has been processed, it appears in the **My Cloud Drive** section of the dashboard.
-Select the **Download this project from the cloud** (down arrow) button to download your 3D model.
+5. After your 3D object has been processed, it appears in the **My Cloud Drive** section of the dashboard.
+Select the **Download this project from the cloud** (down arrow) button to download your 3D object.

     ![Download this project from the cloud button.](media/recap-photo4.PNG "Download this project from the cloud button")